 We prepare Lasting Powers of Attorney to meet your specific needs and are able to act as your Certificate Provider and Witness on the documents.
 We also complete the process of registering the Power of Attorney at court for you, which is a legal requirement to make the document usable.

-If you call for a free home visit to draft your Will, your local consultant will be able to give you a full explanation on Powers of Attorney during your appointment.
+If you call for a free home visit or a telephone appointment to draft your Will, your local consultant will be able to give you a full explanation on Powers of Attorney during your appointment.
 However, the following explains the uses and differences between the types of Power of Attorney available, to give you a bit more insight before your free consultation.

 The Lasting Power of Attorney (LPA for short) replaced the old Enduring Power of Attorney in 2007.
 Although it is a much more elaborate document, an LPA can be made in just a few days, but it will not be valid for use unless it is registered with the Office of the Public Guardian (the Court).
-This means that it really takes about three months to complete an LPA ready for use.
 Registering an LPA at court requires more paperwork than creating the document and carries a registration fee of £82.00 per LPA, payable to the court.
 However, if you are in receipt of Guaranteed Pension Credit (GPC), we can apply to the Court to have your registration fee waived.

 We advise all our clients to have their LPAs registered at the time of making the document to avoid problems and potentially higher costs later.